Bobby Ball 150

 - Eagle 68 (Arnie Knepper): Roger Penske bought a road-racing version of the 1968 Indy Eagle and Mark Donohue raced it at Mosport and Riverside that season with a Chevrolet V8.
 It went to Weinberger Homes for 1969 and was driven at Indy by Ronnie Bucknum.
 It was not seen in 1970, but then went to Arnie Knepper and became his #90 C.H.E.K.
 Racing entry in 1971 and 1972, and finally his #45 entry at the 1973 Indy 500.
 It was then the LaWarre Precision Eagle entered by Robert W. LaWarre Sr (Titusville, FL) for Larry Rice and John Hubbard in 1974 and 1975.
 The Eagle was then retired but remained in LaWarre's ownership until his death in April 1997, after which it was bought by Joe Pirrotta (Palm City, FL) in 1999.
 The Eagle was fully restored to Penske livery and appeared at the Amelia Island Concours d'Elegance in 2005.

-- Gerhardt 70 (Jimmy Caruthers): As well as his #16 primary car, Gary Bettenhausen also had a second brand new car entered as the Gerhardt team's #46 Thermo-King entry at the 1970 Indy 500.
+- Gerhardt 70 (Jimmy Caruthers): As well as his #16 primary car, Gary Bettenhausen also had a second brand new car entered as the Gerhardt team's #78 Thermo-King entry at the 1970 Indy 500.
 This car was driven in practice by Larry Dickson, whose qualifying run had to be aborted, and Tony Adamowicz, who brushed the wall just before the start of final qualifying.
 As far as can be determined (so far), this car was not used again in 1970 as Bettenhausen had his primary 1970 car and also one of the 1969 cars to use.
-It is presumably the modified car that he drove at Phoenix and Trenton in early 1971, and was then his #46 backup car at the 1971 Indy 500.
-Later on in the season it was his regular short-track car, being used at both Milwaukee races.
+It is presumably the modified car that he drove at Phoenix and Trenton in early 1971, and was then his #46 backup car at the 1971 Indy 500, which was qualified by Jimmy McElreath but bumped.
+Later on in the season it was Bettenhausen's regular short-track car, being used at both Milwaukee races.
 It was then used by Jimmy Caruthers as the team's #46 entry at Ontario, by Bettenhausen as the #16 at Trenton in October, and by Caruthers as the #46 again at Phoenix.
 After Johnny Rutherford destroyed the sister car at Milwaukee in June 1972, this is likely to be the car he raced at Michigan in July and Milwaukee in August.
-Subsequent history unknown, but possibly the car that Bruce Crower used for his Dodge Hemi project in 1973.
+Subsequent history unknown, but possibly the car that Bruce Crower used for his Dodge Hemi project in 1973, although it remains more likely that Crower had a 1969 car.

 - Eisert 69 (Johnny Parsons Jr): New to Marvin Webster's Webster Racing and fitted with Webster's 319 ci stock block Ford V8 engine for Jim Malloy to drive in the California 200 at Hanford Motor Speedway in April 1969.
 It was later raced by Jerry Grant at Continental Divide, Indianapolis Raceway Park, Seattle and Riverside later that year.
 He also drove it at Phoenix in November but was too slow to qualify.
 Kevin Bartlett drove it at Sears Point in April 1970, then failed to qualify at the Indy 500, and later drove it at Continental Divide in June.
 Rob Grable raced it at IRP in July, after which it was not seen for over a year until Lothar Motschenbacher raced it at Seattle in August 1971, when it was still black with a red stripe, as it had been since new.
 Ronnie Bucknum tried it briefly in practice at Ontario, and then Johnny Parsons Jr crashed it while trying to qualify at Phoenix.
 Its last known appearance was when Don Brown drove it at Ontario in 1972, but again no attempt was made to qualify.
 It was then stored by Webster until 1987, when he sold it to Tom Armstrong (Bellevue, WA) who restored it and used it in US historic racing.
 It was offered for sale from 'the Tom Armstrong Collection' by Bonhams in August 2012.